-Health insurance is a very important tool in ensuring that every Nigerian has access to affordable and high-quality healthcare.
+Health insurance is a very important tool in ensuring that every has access to affordable and high-quality healthcare.
 It allows citizens to receive necessary medical treatment without the burden of high out-of-pocket expenses, and can help to reduce the financial stress that often accompanies unexpected illnesses or injuries.

-Despite the benefits of health insurance, however, many people in Nigeria still lack coverage.
+Despite the benefits of health insurance, however, many people still lack coverage.
 According to the NHIA, only around 10% of the population currently has health insurance, leaving millions of people without access to basic medical care.